wheatleyinabox/wheatleyinabox/README.md

 * Android Studio

 ## 🌱 Learning
-* Backend Development
+* Backend and DevOps????
 * UI/UX Design
-* Obsidian Theme Development
 * Figma
+* how to get gud at web dev 😎